Map-A-Droid/MAD-docs/async_quick_faq.rst

 There are some (a lot!) of changes between versions and migrations are sometimes funky - please take a look at `Common problems`_ if you hit any error/problem.
 All the ports and endpoints (ws:// http://) stays the same.

 - Step 1: Create Backup.
 Backup - first point in this Quick FAQ.
-- Step 2: There are breaking `PogoAuth changes`_ so before running migration make sure there is only one (currently logged in on device) account mapped to single device in MADMin **Pogo Auth** section.
+- Step 2: There are breaking `PogoAuth changes`_ so before running migration make sure there is only one (currently logged in on device) account mapped to single device in MADmin **Pogo Auth** section.
 - Step 3: Stop current legacy/master MAD.
 - Step 4: You don't want to waste 30 minutes on MAD/MySQL changing the ``pokemon`` and ``pokemon_display`` tables because you have 17851758 / 6 months of mons history there!
 Clear those up: ``TRUNCATE`` or ``DELETE FROM`` if you don't do it already automagically.
 - Step 5: Remove ``update_log.json`` file from MAD master/legacy main directory.